Animadversio/Animadversio.github.io/_academic_notes/Note-on-Image-Prior.md

   * Try different number of K

 * **Heat up EM**
-  * You can do K Means first and then do EM.
+  * You can do hard K Means first and then do EM.
 * **Constrain EM**
   * You can add constraints among $\mu_i$ or $\Sigma_i$ relationship, so that you have less variable.